-As at 31 March 2016 and at 31 March 2017 all other loans and borrowings are unsecured and are in sterling.
-As in the prior year, there were no formal bank overdraft facilities in place in the year to 31 March 2017.
+As at 31 March 2018 (2017: same) all other loans and borrowings are unsecured and are in sterling.
+As in the prior year, there were no formal bank overdraft facilities in place in the year to 31 March 2018.
 The fair values of the Group's financial instruments are shown in note 20.